danzou56/ta-toolkit/README.md

 `pip install -U --force-reinstall --no-deps git+file:///home/dan/workspace/tatoolkit@main`

-If a version change occurred, it is unecessary to include `--force-reinstall` and `--no-deps`
+If a version change occurred, it is unecessary to include `--force-reinstall` and `--no-deps`.

+On first install (and probably subsequent updates), include `--no-deps` if you would not like to install mossum.

 ## Installation via Cloning